Audio-Technica ATH-AD700X Audiophile

-These headphones shine when you are listening to instrumental, jazz and classical music, where every hit of a guitar pick or changing chords are very distinguishable, and the crispy highs and nicely tuned mid tones help to immerse you in the sound.
+These headphones shine when you are listening to instrumental, jazz, and classical music, where every hit of a guitar pick or changing chords are very distinguishable, and the crispy highs and nicely tuned mid-tones help to immerse you in the sound.

 The diaphragm size isn’t always a perfect indicator of sound quality but is a factor in how well the headphones can produce low bass or high treble pitches.
 With a larger than average diameter of 2.09 in, the Audio-Technica ATH-AD700X is better suited for playing bass than most other over-ear headphones.

 You’ve got to love the design with aluminum honeycomb earcups that let you see the internals plus the Audio-Technica logo, and the large ear-cushions are very comfortable.
-The cabling is hidden inside the overhead tubes that are actually quite flexible.
+The cabling is hidden inside the overhead tubes that are quite flexible.

 Sometimes it’s better to hear things around you, what if there was an emergency and you’re unable to react because you got carried away listening to your favorite album?
-My point is, it’s better to have both comfort and some background noise than noise-proof, yet heavy and uncomfortable headphones.
+My point is, it’s better to have both comfort and some background noise than noise-proof, yet bulky and uncomfortable headphones.

 What makes these headphones exceptional?

-Moving on to the final thoughts, if you are looking for a convenient, affordable pair of headphones with great sound ATH-AD700X Audiophile Open-Air Headphones are the best choice for you.
-They have no competition for this price range, yet they serve the purpose to the highest extent, with minimal flaws in their design.
+Moving on to the final thoughts, if you are looking for a comfortable, affordable pair of headphones with great sound ATH-AD700X Audiophile Open-Air Headphones are the best choice for you.
+They have no competition for this price range, yet they serve the purpose to the greatest extent, with minimal flaws in their design.
 Thank you for taking the time to read this article – we hope it will help you in making the right choice.